Tips For Crafting A Bereavement Leave Policy

 5. Notice and Documentation: Outline the process for requesting leave and what documentation, if any, is required.

-6. Integration with Other Leaves: Discuss how bereavement leave interacts with other types of leave, such as sick leave or vacation time.
+6. Integration with Other Leaves: Discuss how bereavement leave interacts with other types of leave, such as sick or vacation time.

 7. Counseling and Support Services: Consider offering additional support, such as Employee Assistance Programs (EAPs) or counseling services, to help employees cope with their loss.